cogent3/cogent3/doc/app/user_function.rst

 Turn your functions into composable apps
 ========================================

-This is super easy -- just use the ``define_app`` decorator!
+Just use the ``define_app`` decorator!
 This generates a wrapper class that has a reference to your function and can then become part of a composed function.

 You need two things: